-There’s been much discussion recently about the president’s age, with 77% of Americans saying that President Biden is too old to be effective.
+When President Donald J. Trump entered office for a second non-consecutive term on January 20th of 2025, he became the oldest inaugurated president of all time at age 79, the second time he achieved the distinction.
+There’s been much discussion recently about the president’s age, with critics questioning whether the ravages of age are impacting the president's capacity for office.
 However, less of this discussion has focused on members of Congress by age, even though the legislative branch has similarly grown older.

 For public affairs professionals, being aware of the age of Congress members helps them understand the level of experience, priorities and status among the legislative body to carry out an effective government relations strategy.
 Additionally, studying this data can help keep track of potentially departing members of Congress, along with engaging new, incoming members.

-This blog explores various members of Congress by age, drilling into the numbers to provide insights on demographic trends among the legislative branch.
+This blog explores various members of Congress by age, drilling into the numbers to provide insights into demographic trends among the legislative branch.

-While a new crop of young Congresspeople was elected in 2022, Congress continues to be older than the American public, which has a median age of 38.9 years old
+While a new crop of young Congresspeople was elected in 2024, Congress continues to be significantly older than the American public, which has a median age of 39.1 years old.

 Let’s look at the demographics of the two bodies of Congress to explore the oldest members of Congress.